developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## Soft Input Panel (SIP)
 ### ResizeOnSIP
 Controls window resizing when the soft input panel (on-screen keyboard, or SIP) is displayed.
 When enabled, the browser window will resize to accommodate the SIP, when displayed.
 If the SIP has been moved to the top half of the screen, the browser window will reduce in size from the top. **Applies to Android and Windows Mobile**.
-Requires SIP module preload.
+Requires SIP module pre-load.
 Not compatible with Windows CE.
 Not compatible with Finger Scrolling.
 The SIP always appears at the bottom of the screen.

 **Possible Values**